Alliance for the Future of Kosovo

-The Alliance for the Future of Kosovo (Aleanca për Ardhmërinë e Kosovës, AAK) is a right-wing political party in Kosovo.
+The Alliance for the Future of Kosovo (Aleanca për Ardhmërinë e Kosovës, AAK) is a right-leaning political party in Kosovo.

 Leadership

 The party was formed on 29 April 2001 after having previously operated as a coalition of five parties since 2 May 2000.
 Founder and the current president of the party is Ramush Haradinaj.
 In December 2004 the parliament elected him as Prime Minister of Kosovo and he formed a coalition government with the largest party, the Democratic League of Kosovo (LDK).
 He resigned as Prime Minister in March 2005 after learning that he had been indicted by the International Criminal Tribunal for the former Yugoslavia, for 37 counts of war crimes.
 He received a full acquittal from the Tribunal on 3 April 2008.
 He returned to Kosovo and immediately resumed his duties as president of the party.

 The AAK currently has three deputy presidents: Blerim Shala, Naim Maloku and Ahmet Isufi.

 The current Secretary General is Burim Ramadani and the Secretary of Organisation is Ibrahim Selmanaj.